tjvjbtwbnk-star/aaml/README.md

 - **Multiple output formats** — same source produces PDF with footnotes, web with clickable citations and potentially other formats
 - **LLM compatibility** — AI can generate properly referenced text that plugs directly into your submission

+Beyond individual efficiency gains, a shared standard creates the foundation for interoperability — enabling tribunals to navigate structured records, institutions to process submissions programmatically, and the arbitration community to build a common infrastructure for AI-assisted practice.

 ---

 ## Files in This Repository